Duran914/test-framework/README.md

 #

 ### click()
-The click function clicks an any specifed link, button etc.
+The click function clicks on any specifed link, button etc.

 #### *Example:*<br>
 ```Python
 click({"Add to Cart Button":"#addBtn"})
 ```
-* Accepts an dictionary (Object) of a element name as a key and a selector value.
+* Accepts a dictionary (Object) of a element name as a key and a selector as its value.
 Mulitple objects can be passed if clicking thorugh numerous elements.

 #